serokell/blog-posts/Alex and Happy Part 1/article.md

 ```
 The syntax `<START_CODE> REGEX { CODE }` means that if Alex has managed to match a token `REGEX`, and it's currently in the `START_CODE` state, it should execute the code `CODE`.

-Similarly, for whitespace, we can use `;` instead of giving it an action, which simply means that Alex should do nothing with it.
+Similarly, for white space, we can use `;` instead of giving it an explicit action, which simply means that Alex should do nothing interesting with it.
+This is the same as writing `{ skip }`.

 The idea of start codes is a bit more sophisticated yet valuable.
 Alex works as a state machine, and `0` indicates the initial code in which the machine starts.
-In this case, we can match whitespaces and identifiers while we are in state `0`.
+In this case, we can match white space and identifiers when we start in state `0`.
-We will later create other start codes for matching specific things where we wouldn't like to match anything else arbitrarily.
+We will later create other start codes.

 `CODE` may contain any Haskell expression, as it will be included verbatim in the generated code.
-Alex expects that this expression will have type `AlexAction Token`.
+Alex expects that this expression will have type `AlexAction RangedToken`.
 Here's the automatically-genereated definition for `AlexAction` when using `monadUserState-bytestring`:

 ```haskell
 type AlexAction result = AlexInput -> Int64 -> Alex result
 ```

-Where `result` will be `Token` in our case.
+Where `result` will be `RangedToken` in our case.

 Let's create our `tokId` function.
 We do so by inserting this definition at the bottom of the file: